2019 Caloocan local elections

 Local elections in Caloocan were held on May 13, 2019, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the two Congressmen, and the councilors, six in each of the city's two legislative districts.

 Background

-Incumbent Mayor Oscar Malapitan sought for third and final term against Rufino "Ruffy" Bayon-on, Ronnie Malunes, Edgardo "Ed" Sevilla, Maximo "Max" Torrelino, and Emil Trinidad.
+Mayor Oscar "Oca" Malapitan ran for re-election for third and final term against Rufino "Ruffy" Bayon-on, Ronnie Malunes, Edgardo "Ed" Sevilla, Maximo "Max" Torrelino, and Emil Trinidad.

-Incumbent Vice Mayor Macario "Maca" Asistio III sought for third and final term unopposed.
+Vice Mayor Luis Macario "Maca" Asistio III ran for re-election for third and final term unopposed.

-Incumbent First District Rep. Dale Gonzalo "Along" Malapitan sought for second term unopposed.
+First District Rep. Dale Gonzalo "Along" Malapitan ran for re-election for second term unopposed.

-Incumbent Second District Rep. Edgar "Egay" Erice sought for third and final term against Noel Cabuhat.
+Second District Rep. Edgar "Egay" Erice ran for re-election for third and final term against Noel Cabuhat.